-Divorced spouses can always claim spousal support under the Divorce Act,

-    no matter how long they have been divorced.
+Divorced spouses can always claim spousal support under the Divorce Act.
+It doesn’t matter how long they’ve been divorced.

-    Divorced spouses can always make a claim about children — such as claims

-    for custody, guardianship, or child support — as long as the children

-    qualify as “children of the marriage” under the Divorce Act or as

-    “children” under the Family Law Act.
+Divorced spouses can always make a claim about children — such as claims for parental responsibility, decision-making responsibility, parenting time, or child support.
+That’s as long as the children qualify as “children of the marriage” under the Divorce Act or as “children” under the Family Law Act.

 Unbundling allows you to hire a lawyer for specific parts of your case or to coach you through the court process.
 Unbundled Legal Services lists family law lawyers who offer these services.

 Other options for legal help include legal aid, pro bono services, legal clinics, and advocates.
 See our information on free and low-cost legal help.